Skip to main content

 Identification of Slit3-Robo4 signaling axis in BAT

-Intercellular communication plays a pivotal role in coordinating tissue adaptation to external challenges.
-To define the role of intercellular crosstalk in cold-induced BAT thermogenesis, we recently used single-cell transcriptomic data to build a network of ligand-receptor interactions involved in the cold-induced remodeling of BAT6.
-This analysis revealed the significance of adipocyte progenitors as the major communication “hub” in the adipose niche6.
-This prompted us to search for secreted ligands expressed in adipocyte progenitors that might mediate the crosstalk between adipocyte progenitors and their niche.
-We identified a new crosstalk axis in BAT involving the axon guidance molecule Slit3 and its cognate receptor, Robo4.
-Slit3 is predominantly expressed in Pdgfra+ adipocyte progenitors, Trpv1+ adipocyte progenitors, and vascular smooth muscle cells (Figure 1a), while its receptor Robo4 is exclusively expressed in vascular and lymphatic endothelial cells (Figure 1b).
-To confirm these results, we assessed Slit3 expression in sorted adipocyte progenitors, macrophages, adipocytes, and total stromal vascular fraction isolated from mouse BAT.
-Our analysis verified that adipocyte progenitors are the primary source of Slit3 in BAT (Figure 1c and Supplementary Figure 1a-d), whereas Robo4 is exclusively expressed in endothelial cells (Supplementary Figure 1e).
+Intercellular communication plays a critical role in coordinating tissue adaptation to external challenges.
+To define the role of intercellular crosstalk in cold-induced BAT thermogenesis, we previously used single-cell transcriptomic data to build a network of ligand-receptor interactions involved in the cold-induced remodeling of BAT6.
+This analysis revealed the significance of adipocyte progenitors as the major communication hub in the adipose niche6.
+This prompted us to search for ligands secreted from adipocyte progenitors that might mediate the crosstalk between adipocyte progenitors and their niche.
+Ligand-receptor analysis of BAT identified a new crosstalk axis in BAT involving the axon guidance molecule Slit3 and its cognate receptor, Robo4.
+In BAT, Slit3 is predominantly expressed in Pdgfra+ and Trpv1+ adipocyte progenitors, as well as in vascular smooth muscle cells, while its receptor, Robo4, is exclusively expressed in vascular and lymphatic endothelial cells (Figure 1a).
+To validate these findings, we separated the stromal vascular and adipocyte fractions of mouse BAT, sorted distinct cell populations, and measured Slit3 expression.
+This analysis confirmed that adipocyte progenitors are the primary source of Slit3 in BAT under both basal and cold-acclimated conditions (Figure 1b and Supplementary Figure 1ad), whereas Robo4 is exclusively expressed in endothelial cells (Supplementary Figure 1e).
+To examine Slit3 protein expression in BAT and its regulation by environmental temperature, we performed Western blot analysis on BAT from mice housed at different temperatures.
+Slit3-FL levels were elevated in BAT of mice exposed to cold for 2 days compared to those maintained at room temperature (Figure 1cd).
+These findings indicates that cold exposure enhances Slit3 protein levels in BAT.

 Figure 1.
 Axon Guidance Molecule Slit3 is essential for BAT thermogenesis.

 A previous study reported that Slit3 is secreted from macrophages in white adipose tissue (WAT)8.
-However, our unbiased scRNA-seq data as well as targeted expression analysis in isolated macrophages did not detect any Slit3 expression in BAT macrophages (Figure 1a and Figure 1c).
-Analysis of scRNA-seq datasets of mouse inguinal white adipose tissue (ingWAT) and perigonadal white adipose tissue (pgWAT) and human WAT9 also revealed the highest expression of Slit3 in adipocyte progenitors, mesothelial cells, mural cells (vascular smooth muscles and pericytes), and to a lesser degree in adipocytes (Supplementary Figure 2a-b).
-Consistent with our findings in BAT, Slit3 expression is not detected in macrophages in mouse and human WAT (Supplementary Figure 2a-b).
-These findings collectively indicate that adipocyte progenitors, rather than macrophages, are the primary source of Slit3 in adipose tissue.
+However, our unbiased scRNA-seq data, along with targeted expression analysis in isolated macrophages, did not detect any Slit3 expression in BAT macrophages (Figure 1ab).
+Analysis of scRNA-seq datasets from mouse inguinal white adipose tissue (ingWAT) and perigonadal white adipose tissue (pgWAT), as well as human WAT9, revealed Slit3 expression in adipocyte progenitors, mesothelial cells, and mural cells (vascular smooth muscle cells and pericytes) (Supplementary Figure 2ad), but no expression in macrophages in either mouse or human WAT (Supplementary Figure 2ad).
+Collectively, these findings suggest that adipocyte progenitors, rather than macrophages, are the primary source of Slit3 in adipose tissue.

 Axon Guidance Molecule Slit3 is essential for BAT thermogenesis.